graphite-project/carbonate/README.md

 ### Listing metrics that have stopped updating

-Metrics with whisper data that is entirely blank for the last 2 hours:
+Metrics with whisper data that is entirely blank for the last 2 hours (perhaps useful if you suspect issues with fs timestamps or carbon clients writing in 'the future'):

 ```
-carbon-list | carbon-stale --limit=2
+carbon-list | carbon-stale --whisper --limit=2
 ```

-Metrics whose metrics files are untouched for 48 hours or more (functionally identical to `find /your/data/dir -type f -mtime +2`):
+Metrics whose metrics files appear untouched for 48 hours or more (functionally identical to `find /your/data/dir -type f -mtime +2`):

 ```
-carbon-list | carbon-stale --stat --limit=48
+carbon-list | carbon-stale --limit=48
 ```

 More interesting is if you use ``carbon-stale``, then sieve to identify stale